viann980/kasirku/README.md

 ## Supabase Setup

-1. Register for an account at [https://supabase.com](https://supabase.com)
+1. Register for an account at [https://supabase.com](https://supabase.com).
-2. Create a new project
+2. Create a new project.
-3. In the Supabase dashboard, click on your project name in the topbar
+3. In the Supabase dashboard, click on your project name in the topbar.
-4. Click the **Connect** button on the top right
+4. Click the **Connect** button on the top right.
-5. Open the **ORMs** tab
+5. Open the **ORMs** tab.
-6. Copy the .env.local file provided, and insert it into the variable below
+6. Copy the .env.local file provided, and insert it into the variable below.
-7. Don't forget to replace `YOUR_PASSWORD` in the string with your database password (can be found in **Project Settings > Database**)
+7. Don't forget to replace `YOUR_PASSWORD` in the string with your database password (can be found in **Project Settings > Database**).

 Add them to the `.env` file: